Acute Back Pain – Spinal Manipulation

 If you have got acute back pain sack your chiropractor, don't bother with physiotherapy and throw your anti-inflammatory tablets in the bin.
 Go for a walk and take paracetamol instead.
 These were the sorts of headlines in the British newspapers recently.

-spinal manipulationpain medicationThe reason for such interesting headlines is a new piece of research that was published in the Lancet (1) in November.
+spinal manipulationdoctors bagThe reason for such interesting headlines is a piece of research that was published in the Lancet (1).
 This study is a well designed Australian trial comparing different types of management for acute back pain (pain you have only had for a few weeks).

 They split 240 patients with acute back pain into four groups and gave them the following treatments: